-In order to compare molecule design driven by human intelligence with that guided by artificial intelligence (i.e. de novo designers), this case study was oriented on GuacaMol,46 a recently published benchmark suite for de novo molecular design.
+In order to compare molecule design driven by human intelligence with that guided by artificial intelligence (i.e. de novo designers), this case study was oriented on GuacaMol, 43 a recently published benchmark suite for de novo molecular design.
 There, two types of benchmarks are proposed: the distribution-learning benchmarks that assess the capacity of a method to reproduce the distribution of a certain molecule set and the goal-directed benchmarks that evaluate the ability to generate individual molecules with predefined features (i.e. molecules can be scored individually).
 The use of GuacaMol goal-directed benchmarks allows to compare the molecular search strategy of humans with that of some recent de novo designers considered state-of-the-art in the field.
-These systems represent a variety of searching methods as: genetic algorithms (GA),63 Long-Short Term Memory recurrent neural networks (LSTM)64 and Monte Carlo Tree Search (MCTS)65 applied to two molecular representations: graphd RDKit: Open-source cheminformatics. http://www.rdkit.org.

-based and SMILES-based.^{66,67} In total the following five baseline models are considered in GuacaMol for goal-directed benchmark: smiles_ga,68 graph_ga,45 graph_mcts,45 smiles_lstm41 and best_of_dataset.
+These systems represent a variety of searching methods as: genetic algorithms (GA), 61 Long-Short Term Memory recurrent neural networks (LSTM)62 and Monte Carlo Tree Search (MCTS)63 applied to two molecular representations: graphbased and SMILES-based.
+64,65 In total the following five baseline models are considered in GuacaMol for goal-directed benchmark: smiles qa, 66 graph qa, 42 graph mcts, 42 smiles lstm38 and best of dataset.
 Where: the first four are named after the used molecular representation and the used searching algorithm type, while the fifth is a database virtual screening.
 This last represents the minimal score and only de novo search strategies that score higher have an advantage over simple virtual screening.